 Foreword by the Station Commander

-Welcome to the RAF Brize Norton website.
-The Station is the largest in the Royal Air Force, employing in excess of 6000 Service personnel, 1100 contractors and 350 civilians.
+RAF Brize Norton is the largest station in the Royal Air Force with approximately 5800 Service Personnel, 1200 contractors and 300 Civilian staff members.
 We are an extremely busy station and are constantly in the public eye.
 I hope that our activities, reflected in this website, offer you an enjoyable and informative browse.

 Our AT tasks include schedules to Cyprus and UK operational bases in the Arabian Gulf and in Afghanistan.
 In addition, we provide airlift for other UK operations overseas and numerous exercises.
 Our AAR tasks include the deployment of fast jet aircraft for operations and exercises, the provision of AAR support for Air Defence forces that provide UK Homeland Defence, and routine AAR training for UK and NATO air forces throughout Europe.

 The Airborne Delivery Wing representation at RAF Brize Norton consists of No 1 Parachute Training School, which carries out parachute training for all three Services, as well as Parachute Engineering Squadron and the RAF Falcons Parachute Display Team.
 The RAF Reserves No 501 Logistics Support, No 2624 Regiment and No 4624 (County of Oxford) Movements (the largest squadron in the RAF Reserves) Squadrons provide support for a range of RAF activities, both at home and overseas.
 We are also home to the Department of Community Mental Health and more recently Tactical Medical Wing and its associated RAF Reserve Sqn No 4626.
 We provide administrative support for several other units including the Defence Movements School, which provides movements training for all three services.
 Furthermore, No 47 Air Dispatch Squadron, Royal Logistics Corp, operates from the Station in support of the Transport Support capability and in conjunction with C-130 Hercules operations.
 Finally, RAF Brize Norton is the home of the Joint Air Delivery Test & Evaluation Unit, which is an independent Tri-Service trials organization, commanded by an Army Lieutenant Colonel.

 Find out about the flying Squadrons operating from RAF Brize Norton.

 Find out about the various Wings within the organisational structure of RAF Brize Norton.

-Find out about the different the history of RAF Brize Norton.
+Find out about the the long and distinguished history of RAF Brize Norton.